SaeidRezaei90/Artificial-Neural-Networks-and-Deep-Learning-Projects/Land_Use_Classification (Lab-Activity)/README.md

 ## Approache analysis
 1) After studying the train set, it was observed that the dataset consisted images of 256x256 pixels.
 All the image in the dataset contains only 1 object (class) and so there was no image segmentation.
 2) The train dataset is divided into 3 subcategory, training, validation and test, which each one contains 21 subfolders corresponding to 21 classes.
 3) We use a pre-trained transfer learning technique for training and validation on the model.
-The [VGG16](https://keras.io/api/applications/vgg/#vgg16-function) model, was used as the base model.
-The weights for the VGG16 model, trained on the `imagenet` dataset were loaded on the model.
+The [`VGG16`](https://keras.io/api/applications/vgg/#vgg16-function) model, was used as the base model.
+The weights for the `VGG16` model, trained on the `imagenet` dataset were loaded on the model.
-4) We set the `include_top` parameter of VGG16 to False, it means that all fully connected layers were removed from the VGG16 model and a new fully connected network was defined with a few layers.
+4) We set the `include_top` parameter of `VGG16` to False, it means that all fully connected layers were removed from the VGG16 model and a new fully connected network was defined with a few layers.
 5) `ImageDataGenerator` is used in order to increase the amount of data by adding slightly modified version of the images.
-6) A Callbacks set is defined with parameters such as Earlystopping, Modelcheckpoint and Tensorboard.
+6) A `Callbacks` set is defined with parameters such as `Earlystopping`, `Modelcheckpoint` and `Tensorboard`.